Astronomical Cardiology: A Search For Heartbeat Stars Using $\textit{Gaia}$ and $\textit{TESS}$: Introduction

 \section{Introduction}

 Heartbeat stars (HB) are a relatively rare subclass of detached binary stars with short periods ($P\lesssim100$ days) and high eccentricities ($e\gtrsim0.2$).
 In these binaries, the stars are tidally deformed near pericenter, causing periodic brightness variations.
 HBs are easily identifiable because their phase-folded light curves resemble an electrocardiogram \citep{Thompson2012}, and a simple analytic model \citep{Kumar1995} can be used to estimate the properties of the orbit.
-The tides can also produce tidally excited oscillations (TEOs), waning pulsations of the stellar material that is observed between pericenter passages.
+The tides can also produce tidally excited oscillations (TEOs) of the star that are observed between pericenter passages.

 Since the amplitude of the photometric variations in HBs is typically small, it was only with the \textit{Kepler} mission that HBs were detected \citep{Welsh2011}.
 KOI-54 was one of the first HBs from \textit{Kepler}, and it also had TEOs \citep{Welsh2011, Fuller2012, Burkart2012, Leary2014}.
 However, HBs would not have their name until \citet{Thompson2012} applied the analytic \citet{Kumar1995} model to fit the \textit{Kepler} phase-folded light curves of 17 new HB systems.
 Hundreds of HBs were identified in \textit{Kepler} \citep{Hambleton2013, Kirk2016, Shporer2016}.
 These systems are all on the main sequence (MS) and have periods of $10\lesssim P\lesssim100$ days.
 The Optical Gravitational Lensing Experiment (OGLE) has discovered nearly 1000 HBs across the upper MS and giant branch \citep{Wrona2022a, Wrona2022b}.